Jarrow March: Appraisal and legacy

 In 1974 the rock singer Alan Price released the "Jarrow Song", which helped to raise awareness of the events of 1936 among a new generation.
 Among dramatisations based on the Jarrow March is a play, Whistling at the Milestones (1977) by Alex Glasgow, and an opera, Burning Road (1996), by Will Todd and Ben Dunwell.
 In what Perry describes as one of the ironies surrounding the march, the opera was performed in Durham Cathedral in May 1997, in retrospective defiance of the bishop who had condemned the march.

+The march also forms part of the backstory of the BBC television serial Our Friends in the North (1996).
+The character Felix Hutchinson is portrayed as a former marcher, and in the final episode his son takes him back to a Yorkshire village through which the march had passed.

 On 29 October 2017, the Tyne Bridge was closed off to be a venue for The Freedom on The Tyne Finale, the finale of the 2017 Freedom City festival.
 The event, promoted by Newcastle University re-enacted many world civil rights stories throughout history.
 The event re-enactment of the march was described as a memorable closing to the finale.
 The town of Jarrow contains several commemorations, including a steel relief sculpture by Vince Rea at the new railway station, a tile mural designed by local schoolchildren, and a bronze sculpture—"The Spirit of the Crusade" by Graham Ibbeson—in the town centre.
 Buildings and street names bear the names of Wilkinson and Riley.
 Perry writes that "In Jarrow, landscape and memory have fused together, just as the red hot rivets once fastened great sheets of steel in Palmer's Yard."